praptitambe/NeaRestro/README.md

 ## Overview

 NeaRestro is a web application designed to help users discover restaurants in their city based on their preferred cuisine.
+It is built with Django and styled using Bootstrap 5.
+It is my final project for 16 week's Full Stack Development for the AI Augmented Developer Bootcamp course at Code Institute.
+It offers a seamless user experience with full CRUD functionality, allowing users to effortlessly create, read, update and delete their comments.
+Additionally user can search restaurants by applying cuisine filter.
 The platform aims to provide a seamless and user-friendly experience for food enthusiasts looking to explore new dining options.

 [Live View](https://nearestro-0ab3008aa139.herokuapp.com/)